helenwang088/projects/index.md

-## Check out my TOP 3 favorite programs
+## Check out my TOP 3 favorite projects
-These programs are
+I wrote all of these during the magical year of 2020.
+I hope you will love them too.

 ### Auto clicker